 - Young volunteers believe they can make a difference and have a positive attitude about what they can achieve for themselves

-And if all the above weren’t enough - LinkedIn research has shown that that 41 per cent of hiring managers consider volunteer work equally as valuable as paid work experience when evaluating candidates.
+LinkedIn research has also shown that 41 per cent of hiring managers consider volunteer work just as valuable as paid work experience when evaluating candidates.

 Is your child interested in volunteering?
 Get them to check out these opportunities!